Q: What is Same Day ACH?

 A: The following non‐monetary ACH transactions will process same day if submitted within the processing windows:

 Q: Will the current ACH processing schedule change?

 A: The rule will enable the option for Same Day ACH payments through new ACH Network functionality, without affecting existing ACH schedules and capabilities.
-Johnson Bank clients, who have contracted for Same Day ACH origination will be able to submit files through two new submission deadlines, 9:00 a.m. and 11:30 a.m.
-CST, in order to be considered for same day processing.
+Johnson Bank clients who have contracted for Same Day ACH origination will be able to submit files through two new submission deadlines, 9:00 a.m. and 11:30 a.m.
+CT, in order to be considered for same day processing.

 Q: Is there an additional fee for originating Same Day ACH payments?

 A: Yes, there is a different pricing schedule for Same Day ACH origination.
 Please contact your Treasury Management Relationship Manager for pricing information.